sourcegraph/sourcegraph-public-snapshot/doc/user/code_intelligence/features.md

 # Code intelligence features

-## GitHub pull request

 Using our [integrations](../../integration/index.md), all code intelligence features are available everywhere you read code!
+This includes in browsers and GitHub pull requests.

 <img src="img/CodeReview.gif" width="450" style="margin-left:0;margin-right:0;"/>